-In 1970, the famous Dr. Stuart Nordstrom created the acrylic formula of liquid and powder that is still used today.
+In 1970, the famous Dr Stuart Nordstrom created the acrylic formula of liquid and powder that is still used today.
 Although, it probably wasn’t a big deal for Slack to miss out on this opportunity; he was a dentist after all!
-This is just a brief description of the beginning of the acrylic story, it get’s much more complex than that, but I can honestly say that Science and Emma’s brain don’t really have the strongest relationship.
+This is just a brief description of the beginning of the acrylic story, it gets much more complex than that, but I can honestly say that Science and Emma’s brain doesn’t really have the strongest relationship.
 So, with that, the world is your oyster, now do with it what you wish!

 Where did I get the design for My acrylic nails from?